bkosciow/piader/readme.md

  In game you control small missile launcher :D that shoots at DMO (Defined Moving Object) An in return DMO is dropping bombs at you.

-  Game consist of three tabs, first is start screen where you select actions.
-It uses widgets from LCD Manager.
-  It also show how to refresh screen and parse events.
+  Game shows how to refresh screen and parse events.

 ## Game displays